zimonc/s3app/README.md

 About the model, I was in doubt between introducing a value object enum `StockType` to represent `COMMON` and
 `PREFERRED` stock with the draw-back of having the `parValue` field **nullable** to not be used in case
 of `COMMON` stocks, or using a base common model `Stock` with the drawback that `StockCommon` is coincident with it
-(while I did not considered at all inheriting `StockPreferred` from `StockCommon` - to dive up the `Stock base class
+(while I did not considered at all inheriting `StockPreferred` from `StockCommon`, to give up the `Stock` base class
--  because it sounds to me strange in the context of their financial meaning).
+, because it sounds to me strange in the context of their financial meaning).
 Finally I decided for the second one, but I still don't like it so much.
 In any case, the hypothetical database table behind the stock classes would be the same,
 with a `PAR_VALUE` nullable column, reason why someone could prefer having the model consistent with
 the underlying table.

-# NOTES
+At the end I found that the previous choice was wrong, since to discern within `StockCommon`

-There are several nice assertion libraries (e.g. `JAssert`) who however I gave up to use.
+and `StockPreferred` I had to ask for the type and furthermore, I still had the need to introduce the `StockType` enum.